conjure-cp/conjure/docs/essence.rst

 Where statements are syntactically similar to constraints, however they cannot refer to decision variables.
 They can be used to post conditions on the parameters of the problem specification.
-These conditions will be checked during parameter instantiation.
+These conditions are checked during parameter instantiation.

 Constraints